Roblox/roact/docs/api-reference.md

 Roact.reconcile(instanceHandle, element) -> ComponentInstanceHandle
 ```

 Updates an existing instance handle with a new element, returning a new handle.
+This can be used to update a UI created with `Roact.mount` by passing in a new element with new props.

 `reconcile` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.